New Search Bytes — every confirmed Google update & AI-search move on one timeline. Zero noise. Track it →

 📡

-Free GEO Agent-Readiness Checker and LLM page analyser.
-Audit any URL against 26 AI-search signals across GEO, AEO and SEO, then get a prioritised fix list to win citations on ChatGPT, Claude, Gemini and Perplexity.
+Free GEO content checker and audit tool.
+This GEO Content Analyzer runs an agent-readiness audit on any URL, scoring it against 26 AI-search signals across GEO, AEO and SEO, then hands you a prioritised fix list to win citations on ChatGPT, Claude, Gemini and Perplexity.

 GEO·OPTIMIZER · algo v1.0 · 26 signals · runs in your browser